Drutol/CrossHMI/CrossHMI/docs/index.md

 This project is meant to prove how vaiable is it to push Human-Machine-Interfaces from huge monitoring systems into small, mobile devices.
 Achieving such feat would allow to make monitoring easier and more versatile depending on the given circumstances..

-A basic matter of thought, discussion, investigation, development, etc.:
-Describe the problem and the motivation for undertaking the effort to solve the problem.

 ## Goal

 The goal is to provide mobile application that is able to gather data from nearby devices, which are emitting various data.
 This data shall be presented in human-readable form taking into consideration localisation of both device and mobile HMI.